gjsify/ts-for-gir/README.md

 Destructuring individual items in the import statement is not supported for this type of import.

-See `examples/Gjs/browser` for an example for `exportDefault` and Gjs ESM.
+See `examples/Gjs/browser` for an example for `exportNamespace` and Gjs ESM.

 ## Examples